ibab/babushk.in/about.md

 statistics.

 This blog is about interesting things I've found or random things that I think could be helpful for others.
-I'm interested in

- - Learning new programming languages (Like Go, Rust, Haskell, ...)
- - Making scientific knowledge more open and reproducible
- - Building awesome tools!
- - Using Linux to do cool stuff
- - Cryptography
- - Machine learning and statistics
- - Web development
- - Quantum mechanics and quantum computing
- - And many other things

-I also love contributing to open source projects in my free time.
+I like contributing to open source projects in my free time.
 Check out my projects [on Github](https://github.com/ibab)!

 ## About this website